-BUS RIDERS: Students riding the bus are to exit through doors #14 (by the elementary gym) and proceed to the buses.
+BUS RIDERS: Students riding the bus are to exit through doors #15/16 (by the elementary gym) and proceed to the buses.

-WALKERS: Elementary students that walk home from school must submit a parent-signed permission form (available in the elementary office) to the elementary office prior to the first day of school stating that the parent is aware of and gives permission for the student to walk home from school.
-Students walking home from school are to cross all roads at designated areas.
-Students walking home are to exit through doors #3/2 (elementary side of the building) and proceed to the crosswalk leading to the visitors lot.
-Students should continue down the sidewalk that runs along the tennis courts and proceed to the crossing guard at the corner of English Station Way and English Station Road.
+WALKERS: Elementary students who walk home from school must submit a parent-signed permission form (available in the elementary office) to the elementary office prior to the first day of school stating that the parent is aware of and gives permission for the student to walk home from school.
+Students walking home from school are to cross all roads at designated intersections.
+Students walking home are to exit through door #1 (main entrance) and proceed to the crosswalk leading to the visitors' lot.
+Students should continue down the sidewalk that runs along the tennis courts and proceed to corner of English Station Way and English Station Road.
+Walkers traveling to the South or East of the school during carpool may use the steps to English Station Road by the Junior Academy building.
+These students should exit at elementary door #5 or door #15 by the elementary gym and use the marked crosswalks to reach the stairs to English Station Road.